googlefonts/how-to-hint-variable-fonts/README.md

 The method VTT uses to position the accents in the y-direction, calls a function from the Font Program (Function 86).
 The function is designed to position accents and also maintain white space between the base glyph and the accent.
 Depending on the design of the outlines this function can cause problems.

-Lets look at the y-direction code, for ‘edotaccent’ 0x117 (GID 217)
+Let’s look at the y-direction code, for ‘edotaccent’ 0x117 (GID 217)

 SVTCA[Y] /*sets the Vector to the Y axis*/